genkizkhan/dockerize-wordpress/README.md

 docker network create wplocal-network

 ```
-- Run `docker network ls` to verify existing networks in Docker
+- Run `docker network ls` to verify existing networks in Docker.

 ## Step 5: Create a MySQL container
-Take note of the port `-p` as it may cause a conflict, if an existing application uses it.
-Looking at the configuration below: `3307` is the host port while `3306` is the container port.
+Looking at the configuration below, take note of the port `-p 3307:3306` as it may cause a conflict.
+Port `3307` is the host port map to container port `3306`.
+Update port `3307` as necessesary if already in use.
 ```bash
 docker run -d \
   --name mysql-container \